Robert Lacey: Career

 Lacey is the historical consultant to the Netflix series The Crown.
 The series has been widely criticised in the UK - despite its commercial success - for its historical inaccuracies and artistic inventions; former National Trust chairman and ex-Times editor Simon Jenkins branded it "cowardly...fake history".

-Robert Lacey is trustee to Kent Opera, which provides training and development of professional and amateur opera singers and educational and community workshops linked to operas.
+Robert Lacey is trustee of Kent Opera, which provides training and development for professional and amateur opera singers and educational and community workshops linked to operas.

-During a live BBC broadcast covering the arrival of the coffin of the late Queen Elizabeth II in Edinburgh Lacey spoke of his admiration for John Knox whom he erroneously claimed had "cleared the Catholics out of Scotland."
+During a live BBC broadcast covering the arrival of the coffin of the late Queen Elizabeth II in Edinburgh Lacey spoke of his admiration for John Knox, who he controversially claimed had "cleared the Catholics out of Scotland".
 Lacey's comments attracted almost 300 complaints and were reported in the national press.

 Family

-His first marriage to Alexandra Jane "Sandi" Avrach ended in 2004 in a legal separation after 34 years.
+His first marriage, to Alexandra Jane "Sandi" Avrach, ended in 2004 in a legal separation after 34 years.
 They had three children: Sasha, Scarlett and Bruno.